sysengineer13/ServiceNever/README.md

 - Second submit button underneath that takes the Description of Problem box and conveniently places it into a https://lmgt.org/ search

+- Added chat box so users can now chat with tech support